CalebSedore/Maxfrankel44.GitHub.io/index.md

   <iframe src="//www.pixton.com/embed/vzdaextt" frameborder="0" width="100%" height="300" allowfullscreen></iframe>
   <p2>Tom Brady a childhood hero and professional football legend solidifies himself as not only the greatest quarterback of all time, but the greatest football player of all time </p2>
   <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1_MkmGi5TZvgFHLK4OnHlc7Rd0vaLiE9pCVQDLiznJu8&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>
+  <h2>Map Chart</h2>
-<p3>The link below displays a map showing some of my favorite stadiums and arenas to attend a game at, in my home state of Florida.
+<p3>The link below displays a map displaying some of my favorite stadiums and arenas to attend a game at, in my home state of Florida.
 This includes multiple sports both at the professional and collegiate level.</p3>
 https://maxfrankel44.github.io/Maps123.html